Lithuania in the Eurovision Song Contest 2018: Competing entries

 On 17 October 2017, LRT opened two separate submission forms: one for artists and another for songwriters to submit their songs.
 Artists that applied to compete with a song were required to indicate which song they wanted to compete with on their application.
 The submission deadline for both applications concluded on 1 December 2017.
 On 15 January 2018, LRT announced the 50 artists selected for the competition.
 Among the artists was previous Lithuanian Eurovision contestant Erica Jennings, who represented Lithuania in 2001 as part of Skamp.
 The final changes to the list of 50 competing acts were made with the addition of Silvija Pankūnaitė to the list of performers and the replacement of Monika Marija for the withdrawal of Erica Jennings.

+Jury members

+The jury panel consisted of four members in the elimination shows and the semi-finals, and seven members in the final.

 Shows

 Elimination shows

 The six elimination shows of the competition aired from the LRT studios in Vilnius between 6 January and 17 February 2018.
 The first four shows featured the 50 competing entries, while the fifth and sixth show each featured 12 of the 24 remaining entries in the competition.
-The members of the jury consisted of Ramūnas Zilnys (music reviewer; all shows), Darius Užkuraitis (LRT Opus director; first, second and fifth shows), Dovilė Filmanavičiūtė (singer-songwriter; first and fifth show), Aistė Pilvelytė (singer; first show), Vaidas Baumila (singer; second and sixth show), Aleksandras Pogrebnojus (fashion designer; second show), Gerūta Griniūtė (cultural presenter and event host; second show), Beata Nicholson (presenter and journalist; third show), Viktoras Diawara (singer and producer; third show), Giedrė Kilčiauskienė (singer; third show), Leon Somov (producer and composer; fourth show), Arnoldas Lukošius (keyboardist; fourth show), Vytautas Rumšas (actor; fourth show), Tomas Sinickis (musician and singer-songwriter; fifth show), Vaidas Stackevičius (producer; sixth show) and Monika Linkytė (singer-songwriter; sixth show).
 The top six entries advanced from each show, while the bottom entries were eliminated.